JamesGrigg/Project1Portfolio/index.md

 After my meeting with Mary on Tuesday, Mary and Adon had a talk about new ideas regarding the simulation.
 They thought of ways to improve the feel of the game.
 They came up with an idea of making it more of a game.
 This time instead having pressured situations with a time limit or something close to that.
 Adon and I talked about it together and thought of simple ideas such as a pot in a kitchen is about to boil over but then the phone rings.
 It would be a rather simple fix without any visual conditions applied, but once the conditions are applied it would become much harder.
 This talk about making it more of a game definitely increased my interest on the topic and increased my performance.
 I also began work on my Menu system.
 I decided to follow a 'Constellation Menu' layout, where the menu progressively grows bigger as you choose mroe options.
 I felt like this way was the best for users in VR.

 ### Reflection:
+This week I learned that I should have fully looked into what Google Daydream offered before I started working with GoogleVR, so that I wouldn't have had to remake my project.
+Luckily it was an easy fix as I am still early in development, but it could have been much worse.
+Otherwise I am glad I found their Elements package, it is very useful for what I want to be doing, and saves me a lot of development time.

 ## Week: 8
 ### Monday Class: